KwameSA/kanba-do/README.md

 - **HTML**: For structuring the web page.
 - **CSS**: For styling the application and making it visually appealing.
 - **JavaScript**: For dynamic functionality, including adding, moving, editing, and deleting tasks, as well as saving tasks to local storage.
-- **LocalStorage**: To save the tasks data in the browser so that tasks persist across sessions.
+- **WebStorage**: To save the tasks data in the browser so that tasks persist across sessions.

 ## Installation